Skiing/Tubing Trip to Canaan Valley Resort

 Christmas Festival of Lights

-Through the generosity of the Hampshire County Commission, the HCP&R Board, and many businesses and individuals throughout the area, the Festival has exploded over the past eight years.
+Through the generosity of the Hampshire County Commission, the HCP&R Board, and many businesses and individuals throughout the area, the Festival has exploded over the past 8 years.

 We have grown from 24 light displays in 2013 to 230 displays this year.
 New features for 2021 include a huge Santa Train display in the center of the park and an animated “Merry Christmas” greeting sign over the entrance.